-In preparing these financial statements, the directors have made the following judgements:
+In preparing these financial statements, the directors have had to make the following judgements:

-- Determine whether leases entered into by the group as a lessee are operating or finance leases.
-These decisions depend on a assessment of whether the risk and rewards of ownership have been transferred from lessor to the lessee on a lease by lease basis. - Determine whether there are indicators of impairment by the group's tangible and intangible assets.
+- Determine whether leases entered into by the Group either as a lessor or a lessee are operating or lease or finance leases.
+These decisions depend on an assessment of whether the risks and rewards of ownership have been transferred from the lessor to the lessee on a lease by lease basis. - Determine whether there are indicators of impairment of the Group's tangible and intangible assets.
 Factors taken into consideration in reaching such a decision include the economic viability and expected future financial performance of the asset.